-Robert Hull, EDS, MED, NCSP, award winning school psychologist, career educator, special education administrator and professor, is an expert in implementing evidence based practice into practical, easy to implement strategies that lead to desired outcomes.
+Robert Hull, MA, ED, EDS, MHS, award winning school psychologist, career educator, special education administrator and professor, is an expert in implementing evidence-based practice into practical, easy-to-implement strategies that lead to desired outcomes.

 Robert’s style uses humor to instill hope and motivation in order to release the anger and disillusionment that educators working with challenged youth face.
 A passionate presenter, he creates optimism while making compelling points.
 Robert’s “get the job done” approach focuses on creating a culture of success where everyone is responsible for leadership and everyone gains from success.